-Execution caching allows you to save the data from a report execution, so that reports can be viewed more quickly, and with less stress to the database.
-The frequency and schedule of database updates is customizable for each report.
+Execution Caching allows the data from a report execution to be saved so that reports can be viewed more quickly and with less stress to the data source.
+The frequency and schedule of data source updates is customizable for each report.
 Updates can be scheduled for off-hours in order to better balance system load.
-Caching can significantly reduce database calls for reports that are accessed frequently.
+Caching can significantly reduce data source calls for reports that are accessed frequently.
 Large or data-intensive reports, which can take a long time to run, especially benefit from caching.

 Note: Execution caching is currently incompatible with the Scheduler Queue.

 Enabling Execution Caching